 The types of rivers in Northland are influenced by the soil types they travel through on their journey to the ocean from high in the hills and ranges.
 The basin of land that drains into a river is called a water catchment.
 The size of the catchment is a factor in the size of the river that is created when all the water drains to the lowest point.

 When rain comes, the large catchments and short rivers in Northland mean large volumes of water fill the valleys.
 Northland rivers tend to have a low normal flow but can rise very quickly with rain and cause flooding.
-However, flooding does not usually last long as the short rivers allow the water to quickly drain into the sea.
+However, flooding does not usually last long as the short rivers allow the water to drain quickly into the sea.

 This map shows the main rivers in Northland and where they flow.
 Most of the rivers feed into harbours.
 Sometimes several rivers flow into one harbour.